umbraco/UmbracoDocs/Fundamentals/Backoffice/Login/index.md

 Set it to `true` to enable the password reset feature, and `false` to disable the feature.

-You will also need to configure an SMTP server in your `appsettings.json` file.
+You will also need to configure an SMTP: Simple Mail Transfer Protocol, server in your `appsettings.json` file.
 When you get a successful result on the SMTP configuration when running a health check in the backoffice, you are good to go!

 An example: